tsy24/tp/docs/DeveloperGuide.md

 `ViewScheduleCommand` leverages on this ability to create GhostTasks.
 The other unique aspect in the implementation of this feature, is how the program figures out which GhostTasks to create and show to the user upon execution of this command.
 When a `ViewScheduleCommand` is executed with a given `keyDate`, where `keyDate` refers to the date on which the user wants to view schedule, `addPossibleGhostTasksWithMatchingDate(keyDate)` is responsible for this addition of relevant GhostTasks.

+Each task in the task list goes through a series of checks and actions before a GhostTask is created.
-Given below is an activity diagram that summarizes the sequence of actions which guides how this method functions.
+Given below is an activity diagram that summarizes the sequence of  checks and actions taken for each task in the task list upon calling the above-mentioned method.

 ![AddPossibleGhostTasksWithMatchingDateActivityDiagram](./images/AddPossibleGhostTasksWithMatchingDateActivityDiagram.png)